arex388/Arex388.NhtsaVpic/README.md

 A VIN decoding library using the National Highway Traffic Safety Administration (NHTSA) vPIC API.

 > **NOTE:** The API is only minimally implemented because the project that spawned this library does not have a need for anything but the year, make and model of a vehicle.
-I will revisit and complete this library in the future, I just wanted to separate it out a NuGet package for now.
+I will revisit and complete this library in the future, I just wanted to separate it out as a NuGet package for now.

 To use create a new instance of `NhtsaVpicClient` and pass in an instance of `HttpClient`.
 The original API documentation can be found [here](https://vpic.nhtsa.dot.gov/api/).